wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation-apologia.md

 ### Upper limit on taxation:

 This number, 10%, can obviously be changed by constitutional amendment, obviously - but only by that means.
 This number is by no means a divine mandate and should not be considered to be sacrosanct.
+To clarify for politicians' benefit: this number is also not an aspirational target.
 It was chosen because the Hebrew god takes a 10% share of income, and I don't see any reason why government should take a greater cut than what god himself deems sufficient.

 ## Incentives via tax discounts: